“A combination of environmental, psychological, and physiological factors conspires to keep individuals stuck in a state of fight or flight.”

 Deep Breathing Exercises

 Engage in deep breathing exercises to activate the body's relaxation response and calm the nervous system, even in the midst of fight or flight.
-Focus on slow, deep breaths, inhaling deeply through the nose and exhaling slowly through the mouth.
+Specifically, focus on slow, deep breaths, inhaling deeply through the nose and exhaling slowly through the mouth.
 Additionally, practice diaphragmatic breathing or box breathing to promote relaxation and reduce stress.

 Mindfulness Meditation